"

 About the authors

-Narelle Miragliotta is a senior lecturer in the Department of Politics and International Relations at Monash University, where she researches and teaches in the areas of Australian political institutions, comparative government and political parties.
+Narelle Miragliotta is based in the School of Humanities, Arts, and Social Sciences at Murdoch University in Perth , where she researches and teaches in the areas of Australian political institutions and public policy.
+Narelle’s research interests political parties, constitutional norms, elections and electoral systems, among her other interests.

-Dr Sarah Murray is a professor of law at the University of Western Australia.
+Sarah Murray is Professor of Law at the University of Western Australia.
 She researches in the areas of constitutional law and court innovation.
-Dr Murray’s PhD thesis was awarded the 2011 Mollie Holman Doctoral Medal for Law by Monash University and was published as The remaking of the courts: less-adversarial practice and the constitutional role of the judiciary in Australia (2014).
-She is the co-author of The Constitution of the Commonwealth of Australia: history, principle and interpretation (2015) and Winterton’s Australian federal constitutional law: commentary & materials (2017), and co-edited Regulating preventive justice: principle, policy and paradox (2017).
+She is the co-author of The Constitution of the Commonwealth of Australia: history, principle and interpretation (2015) and Winterton’s Australian federal constitutional law: commentary & materials (2022), and co-author of The Constitution of Western Australia – An Exploration (2023).

-Justin Harbord is the director of enrolment and community education at the Western Australian Electoral Commission.
-He has extensive electoral experience in the areas of operations, legislation, policy, technology, reform, communications, enrolment, education and reviews of electoral boundaries spanning more than 25 years.
-Justin is also a convenor of the Electoral Regulation Research Network.
+Justin Harbord is the Director of Enrolment and Regulation at the Western Australian Electoral Commission.
+He has extensive electoral experience in the areas of operations, legislation, policy, technology, reform, communications, enrolment, education and reviews of electoral boundaries spanning more than 30 years.
+Justin is also one of the WA convenors of the Electoral Regulation Research Network.

 2. Bolton 2008, 5.